The Limits of Inference Scaling Through Resampling: Additional details on

 \xhdr{Tasks excluded due to solutions passing plus tests but failing standard unit tests (14 tasks)} Similar to MBPP+, we excluded 14 tasks from HumanEval+ from our analysis because passing solutions on the plus tests failed the standard unit tests.
 Including those tasks in the analysis did, as for MBPP+, not impact our results in any significant way.
 We plan to report these tasks to the benchmark creators.

-\subsection{Additional details on \cref{sec:theorysection}}
+\section{Additional details on \cref{sec:theorysection}}

 In addition to the empirical analysis presented in \cref{sec:theorysection}, in this appendix, we provide a theoretical model that formalizes the limitations of inference scaling with imperfect verifiers and generalizes our findings to other benchmarks.
 We build on the verifier-based judge setup introduced by \citet{davis_networks_2024}.
-We provide a Python notebook with the implementation of our model\footnote{See: \url{https://colab.research.google.com/drive/13k81mNLcPSH5VAjUtwBGMncS8lfAaTx3?usp=sharing}}.
+We provide a Python notebook with the implementation of our model\footnote{See supplementary materials, file \texttt{limits\_to\_inference\_scaling\_model.ipynb}}.